s-reaungamornrat/deep-reinforment-learning/README.md

 # Instructions

-The **DDQN** agent with **prioritized experience replay** is defined in Section 4 in `Navigation.ipynb`.
+The **DDQN** agent with **prioritized experience replay** is defined in Section 4 in `prioritized_ddqn/Navigation.ipynb`.
 Section 5 describes a method to train the agent.
+The agent combined with **dueling network architecture** is described in the same sections in `prioritized_dueling_ddqn/Navigation.ipynb`.
 A snippet of the code to train an agent is shown below.
 ```
 # determine torch computing device
 device = torch.device("cuda:0" if torch.cuda.is_available() else "cpu")